Homepage | (Static sitemap) | ? Help | Red double-arrow iconLinks | Contact us

 See above for general points concerning electrical goods.

-Some of these organisations refurbish/overhaul the equipment before sale - for example cleaning items, testing, wiping any hard drive of data, and installing a minimum of (legal) software - usually just Windows.
+Some of these organisations refurbish/overhaul the equipment before sale - for example cleaning items, testing, wiping any hard drive of data, and installing a minimum of (legal) software - usually just Windows (or Linux).

-Software publishers (like Microsoft, Corel, Borland and Adobe) maintain they take their social responsibilities seriously.
+Software publishers (like Microsoft, Corel, Adobe and Serif) maintain they take their social responsibilities seriously.
 We trust that they recognise the social benefits of selling their products second-hand in charity shops - so raising revenue for good causes and promoting re-use/recycling.

-If you're donating software, try to include as much as possible of the original product - such as discs, user guides, licensing/registration documents and packaging (if you still have it).
+If you're donating software, try to include as much as possible of the original product - such as discs, manuals/user guides, licensing/registration documents and packaging (if you still have it).

 Arrangement - Some charity shops don't put their books in any order.
 However, many shops organise them, separating fiction from non-fiction (reference etc), and organising non-fiction by subject.
 We've visited shops which are as well categorised as any public library - with posh labels and signage.
 One of these days we'll find a shop using Dewey Decimal Classification.